 In addition, I would be remiss if I didn't mention collective bargaining rights, which guarantee public school employees a voice in determining the terms and conditions of employment.
-Act 195 of 1970, the Public Employee Relations Act (PERA), outlines the scope of public sector bargaining in Pennsylvania, including mandatory, permissive, and forbidden subjects of bargaining.
-This law outlines the right to organize, right to representation, bargaining unit composition, unfair labor practices, grievance process, Meet and Discuss, impasse procedures, etc. The grievance process is outlined in Act 195 and within collective bargaining agreements (timelines, steps, limitations).
+Act 195 of 1970, the Public Employee Relations Act (PERA), outlines the scope of public sector bargaining in Pennsylvania, defining mandatory, permissive, and prohibited subjects of bargaining.
+This law outlines the right of employees to democratically determine whether to organize, their right to representation, the appropriate composition of bargaining units, unfair labor practices that may not be committed by employers and unions, grievance and arbitration processes, and more.
+The general framework of the grievance process is outlined in Act 195, and more specific procedures are bargained into collective bargaining agreements (timelines, steps, limitations, etc.).
 Grievances are the mechanism to address contract violations.
-Grievances must get their "legs" from the collective bargaining agreement (CBA), past practice, and sometimes policies.
-Grievances may or may not resolve contractual disputes and can lead to the need to negotiate contractual language in the future.
+Grievances must be based in the collective bargaining agreement (CBA), past practice, and sometimes laws or policies.
+Grievances may or may not resolve contractual disputes to the satisfaction of the parties and can lead the parties to negotiate contractual language in the future.
 School employees seek to improve their working conditions and students' learning conditions by exercising these rights.
-There are, however, many limitations to collective bargaining, namely the fact that decisions related to allocating scarce resources, such as personnel costs, are inherently political due to how our public schools are funded and the historic lack of investment by the state.
-In addition, policymakers may be shocked to learn that safety is not a mandatory subject of bargaining in Pennsylvania.
+There are, however, many limitations to collective bargaining, namely the fact that decisions related to allocating scarce resources, such as personnel costs, are inherently political.
+In addition, policymakers may be shocked to learn that unless safety-related terms have been bargained into a CBA by an employer and its employees, school employees have no recourse to address dangerous working conditions.
 Especially in the school setting where employees' working conditions are students' learning conditions, it is unthinkable that safety is permissive and not mandatory in the bargaining process.
-Therefore, school employees are not always successful in bargaining contract provisions to ensure that school employers implement reasonable precautions to protect health and safety.
+Therefore, school employees are not always successful in bargaining provisions to ensure that school employers afford reasonable precautions to protect health and safety.

 The Pennsylvania Public School Code outlines issues for professional employees such as furloughs, demotions, sabbaticals, paid sick leave, bereavement leave, etc. PSEA urges lawmakers to consider enhancing School Code rights to improve school employees' safety, employment protections, and overall quality of life.
 For example, under Section 1154, professional employees and temporary professional employees are afforded only ten paid sick days per school year.
-Unless a local association is successful in bargaining for more paid leave, professional employees can only hope those ten days are sufficient to cover time off due to their own illness or that of an immediate family member.
+Unless a local association successfully bargains for more paid leave, professional employees can only hope those ten days are sufficient to cover time off due to their own illness or that of an immediate family member.
 Or perhaps an educator is just simply feeling burned out and needs to take a mental health day to recover.
 The School Code stipulates that the employer may require the employee to furnish a doctor's note to verify their illness.
 Given the state of our public schools, such limitations lack compassion and common sense.
 It is also important to remember that education support professionals do not enjoy such protections under the School Code, leaving it all to the bargaining process.

 In addition, PSEA urges lawmakers to modernize the definition of "professional employe" under Section 1101(1) of the Public School Code.
 The current definition of "professional employe" was enacted in 1971, over half a century ago.

 Modernizing this definition is necessary to capture various professionals working in positions that did not exist 50 years ago.
 Examples of professionals that are not currently listed in the definition of "professional employe" include: